turnisaa-sgtworms/twenny/README.md

              on the right side, from top to bottom you have 1 space, 1 pin, 1 more space, and then 4 pins soldered.

-       **ADD THE EXTRA PINS TO THE TOP AND BOTTOM PINS ON THE LEFT, AND THE MIDDLE PIN ON THE RIGHT!
-THIS EXTRA HEIGHT IS NECESSARY!!!**
+       ADD THE EXTRA PLASTIC TO THE TOP AND BOTTOM PINS ON THE LEFT, AND THE MIDDLE PIN ON THE RIGHT!
+THE EXTRA HEIGHT IS NECESSARY!

        ensure all the pins are straight by mocking it all together with the pcb when you solder the pins to the dev board.